JSM2512/RAG-Assistant/README.md

 ## 🧠 How It Works

 1. **Document Ingestion:** Upload, chunk, and embed docs into a vector store.
+2. **Aviation Data Load:** Aviation datasets embedded as a specialized vector store for domain queries.
-2. **RAG Pipeline:** Retrieve relevant chunks using ensemble search (semantic + keyword).
+3. **RAG Pipeline:** Retrieve relevant chunks using ensemble search (semantic + keyword).
-3. **Chat Engine:** Generate contextual answers with selected LLM, citing sources.
+4. **Chat Engine:** Generate contextual answers with selected LLM, citing sources.
-4. **Analytics:** Monitor performance and collect feedback for continuous improvement.
+5. **Analytics:** Monitor performance and collect feedback for continuous improvement.

 ---